Building a business as a solo entrepreneur – or even a small

 Are you in a mastermind group?

-Are you trying to create one, but running into roadblocks?
+Are you trying to create a group, but find yourself running into roadblocks?
 Have you created some mastermind rules for your group?

 Share your experiences in the comments below.